 - Companies can leverage machine learning to focus their SKU portfolio and reduce complexity

 - Microsoft’s Project Bonsai is especially useful for unprecedented events where historical data isn’t an option

 COVID-19 has exposed a supply chain challenge that has existed for many years: SKU proliferation.

-Even under normal circumstances, large SKU portfolios made it more difficult to forecast accurately, manage warehouse inventory levels and control operational costs.
-As consumer goods companies have grown accustomed to providing consumers with more choice to increase market share, they have also created a perfect storm for an unprecedented and unpredictable event like a global pandemic.
+Even under normal circumstances, large SKU portfolios made it more difficult to forecast accurately, manage warehouse inventory levels, and control operational costs.
+As consumer goods companies have grown accustomed to providing consumers with more choices to increase market share, they have also created a perfect storm for an unprecedented and unpredictable event like a global pandemic.

 Bottom line, the supply chain complexities associated with an overabundance of SKU’s are no match for the unpredictable demand spikes experienced with COVID-related pantry loading and shopping frenzies.

 How can businesses strengthen their supply chains in a pandemic?

 For many CPG companies, the answer is to keep it simple.